EduardoZepeda/coffee-bytes-hugo/content/posts/ocr-con-tesseract-python-y-pytesseract/index.en.md

 - "Artificial Intelligence"
 coverImage: "images/OCR.jpg"
 coverImageCredits: "credits https://www.pexels.com/@cottonbro/"
-description: "Learn how to perform optical character recognition (OCR) on images using python, tesseract-ocr and pytesseract."
+description: "Learn how to perform optical character recognition (OCR) on images using python and pytesseract to convert an image to string"
 keywords:
 - python
 - artificial intelligence